dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 however DOTS is designed with some specific requirements around the different DOTS agents and their relationships.

-First of all, a DOTS agent belongs to an entity, and that entity has an identity which can be authenticated and authorized.
+First of all, a DOTS agent belongs to an domain, and that domain has an identity which can be authenticated and authorized.
 DOTS agents communicate with each other over a mutually authenticated signal channel and data channel.
 However, before they can do so, a service relationship needs to be established between